 Field work is also an integral part of A Level Biology and we will go on a residential field trip in June of Lower Sixth, to Slapton Field Studies Centre, Devon.
 This fantastic trip will allow you to see real habitats, develop your field work skills and work with your peers in the field.
-The cost is expected to be around £520 per pupil, including all tuition, accommodation and food for a three night stay.
-The trip typically takes place mid-late June over a weekend, from Friday to Monday.
+The cost is expected to be around £395 per pupil, including all tuition, accommodation and food for a four night stay.
+Dates for the trip in 2022 are not yet confirmed, but it is likely to be over a weekend, from Friday to Tuesday, in mid-June (term time).